-Projects seeking the sustainable development incentives established in Section 20.04.110(d)(3) shall demonstrate compliance with at least four of the following six qualifying criteria:
+Projects seeking the sustainable development incentives established in Section 20.04.110(d)(3) shall demonstrate compliance with the following qualifying criteria:

 i.
 Storm Water

 The development site shall provide low impact development stormwater management by installing permanent infiltration or collection features (e.g., swale, culvert outfall, rainwater cistern) that can retain 100 percent of the runoff from at minimum, the 95th percentile (80th percentile for development in the MD zoning district) of regional rainfall events, based on the daily rainfall data and the methodology in the U.S. Environmental Protection Agency (EPA) Technical Guidance on Implementing the Stormwater Runoff Requirements for Federal Projects under Section 438 of the Energy Independence and Security Act or a successor or replacement document issued by the EPA.